jacobluber/luberlab/_pages/team.md

 Jeffery Demuth, PhD - Department of Biology, The University of Texas at Arlington

+Eric Jones Jr, PhD - Department of Industrial, Manufacturing, and Systems Engineering, The University of Texas at Arlington

 Jon Weidanz, PhD - Associate Vice President for Research, The University of Texas at Arlington

 Minvera Cordero, PhD - Department of Mathematics, The University of Texas at Arlington